Esri/ogc-crs-wkt-parser/README.md

 ### Contents

 This package consists of a library and sample programs using the library.
-Only source code is provided; a user will have to build the package if he wants to try using it.
+Only source code is provided.
+A user will have to build the package if he wants to try using it.
 To aid in building this package, we have included GNU makefiles as well as solution/project files for Visual Studio versions 2008, 2012, and 2013.